-In the customer project business, risks can arise from deviations from the original schedule, leading to revenue and profit being recognised in subsequent years or, in isolated cases, contractual penalties having to be paid.
+In the customer project business, risks can arise from deviations from the schedule originally agreed with the customer, potentially leading to revenue and profit being recognised in subsequent years or, in isolated cases, contractual penalties having to be paid.
 Another possible risk is that the technology deviates from the promised specifications, which may result in additional completion costs.
-The long-term nature of individual projects can lead to cost increases during the project lifetime that were not anticipated in the project costing and cannot be passed onto the customer.
+The long-term nature of individual projects can lead to cost increases over the term of the project that were not anticipated in the project costing and cannot be passed onto the customer.

-As projects are progressing, the potential risks in each individual project are analysed using detailed continuous reviews based on the individual items of work that make up the project, to keep potential risks to a minimum.
+The potential risks that may arise in the project realisation phase are analysed in every individual project using detailed continuous reviews based on the individual items of work that make up the project.
+This keeps potential risks to a minimum.

 A high degree of interconnectedness between sites and with customers and other companies means that the KION Group also relies on its IT systems working flawlessly.
 The KION Group undertakes ongoing further development of a reliable, extendable and flexible IT system environment with the aim of countering any IT-related risks that may arise from the failure of IT systems and IT infrastructure.
-Internal IT resources are pooled in KION Information Management Services GmbH, which has well-established processes for portfolio management and project planning and control.
+Internal IT resources are pooled in the cross-segment KION IT function, which has well-established processes for portfolio management and project planning and control.
 Independent external audits are conducted to provide additional quality assurance.
-Various technical and organisational measures protect the data of the KION Group and its Group companies against unauthorised access, misuse and loss.
+Various technical and organisational measures protect the data of the KION Group and the Group companies against unauthorised access, misuse and loss.
 These measures include procedures to validate and log access to the Group’s infrastructure.